-Once when Groucho was sidelined with appendicitis Zeppo played Groucho's part on stage and no one knew it was a different Marx Brother.
+Once when Groucho was sidelined with appendicitis Zeppo played his part on stage and no one knew it was a different Marx Brother.
 Groucho claimed that his brother was better, giving him incentive to get well.

 Zeppo was in an early silent Marx Brothers film which was never released.
 All copies of it have been destroyed.